 The common is protected by the Wimbledon and Putney Commons Act of 1871 which prevents it from being built upon or enclosed, having been saved by local residents against Earl Spencer who owned Wimbledon Manor, and in 1864 tried to confiscate the land it for his own use.
 The common remains secured for the benefit of and recreational use by the general public.

-This blog is managed by one of the team of the Local Plumbing Wimbledon Company.
+This blog was curated by one of our team members at your Local Plumbing Wimbledon Company.

 Wimbledon Windmill Museum Located within the grounds of Wimbledon Common, The Wimbledon…Read More >